 Surgery to remove the irregular-shaped area of cancer was not a good option because it would require a large skin graft and substantial healing time.
 And low-level electron beam radiation therapy is not as effective on curved surfaces.

-Skin surface brachytherapy is a new tool in the program’s treatment arsenal that can help patients with non-melanoma skin cancers that are located on curved surfaces, he says.
-The procedure can also benefit elderly patients with poor circulation and ones with other medical complications in which skin cancer excision would not be ideal, he adds.
+Skin surface brachytherapy is a new tool in the program’s treatment arsenal that can help patients with non-melanoma skin cancers that are located on curved surfaces.
+The procedure can also benefit elderly patients with poor circulation and ones with other medical complications in which skin cancer excision would not be ideal.

-“Our perspective on skin surface brachytherapy is that it is an excellent alternative modality to treat skin cancer patients in which surgery is not a good solution for the patient for a variety of reasons,” says Dr. Acker.
+“Our perspective on skin surface brachytherapy is that it is an excellent alternative modality to treat skin cancer patients in which surgery is not a good solution for the patient for a variety of reasons,” Dr. Acker said.

 Fewer Treatments and Side Effects

 For many years, Baystate’s radiation oncologists have used electron beam radiation therapy to treat tumors deep within the body.
 But for patients with a skin surface cancer in which surgery is not an option, they can use a low-level electron beam because it does not penetrate very far into the skin.

 However, there are limitations to the electron beam, such as effectively treating curved surfaces.
 Skin surface brachytherapy is designed to overcome those limitations, he says.

 With the electron beam procedure, patients receive treatment daily five days a week for a total of 22 treatments, while skin surface brachytherapy requires just 10 treatments.
 In addition to the increased convenience this offers, other advantages of the new procedure include greater precision and no side effects other than the usual fatigue and sunburn-like effect on the skin that is typical with any form of radiation therapy.